-The Covid- 19 outbreak and resulting school closures have many families wondering how they will keep their teens engaged and learning from home for weeks, or perhaps months, at a time.
-We’ve compiled a list of free digital tools and resources to help parents and teachers keep teens focused on positive activities while at home.
+The COVID- 19 outbreak has many families wondering how they will keep their teens engaged and learning from home for weeks, or perhaps months, at a time.
+Here is a list of free digital tools and resources to help parents and teachers keep teens focused on positive activities while at home.

 Learn to code

-Khan Academy offers free online courses in a variety of subjects, but one, in particular, gives students the opportunity to participate in an hour of coding and provides them with a certificate of completion, which is a great feedback mechanism to keep students motivated.
+Khan Academy offers free online courses on a variety of subjects, including coding.
+The website provides them with a certificate of completion for every hour completed, which is a feedback mechanism that can keep students motivated.

-Girls Who Code has also made online at-home resources available.
+Girls Who Code also has online resources.
 Their activities cater to beginner and intermediate level students and include screen-free creative exercises that can build problem-solving skills.